Forms & Resources

 For more information, visit the Student Hearing Panel page.

 After a decision is made by the hearing officer or Student Hearing Panel, the respondent has the right to file an appeal.
-(Procedural appeals may be filed by the complainant.)
 In cases of sexual assault and sexual harassment, both the complainant and respondent have the right to an appeal.
+The Student Appeals Panel (SAP) is responsible for making a deliberative judgment regarding the specific grounds appealed - not to rehear the complaint.
+The hearing panel may uphold, reduce, or increase the sanctions imposed by the prior hearing party.

 University of Minnesota Policy Statement